Allegheny-Computer-Science-111-F2017/computer-science-111-fall-2017-lab-6-thomasv27/writing/reflection.md

 positions.
 Once I completed the character-adding phase, though, it made the following phases much easier since I had a feel for the pattern.
-As far as explaining my 'strategy,' I guess I just tried to attack each phase one step at a time and got creative with my random generators.
+As far as explaining my 'strategy,' I guess I just tried to attack each phase one step at a time and tried to get creative with my random generators.

 One limitation of this code is that, at present, it'll only work with four-character DNA strings.
 In the future, I'd like to figure out how to adapt